RKaseman/ludology2/README.md

 * That thing I read about when I first got the game and can't quite remember where I read it.
 You know the feeling if you're a gamer.
 * That other thing someone finally mentioned near the end of a fanboy flame war about which console is superior.
 You know the feeling if you're a mature gamer.
+* All I really want to know about a game is the systems it's available for and its release year.
+I care little for reviews or other hype.
+The api can fetch that basic info for me.

-I'm happy with the final product and although it still has a quirky bug I'm going to finish it off and use it.
+I'm proud of the final product and although it still has a quirky bug, I'm going to finish it off and use it.

+* https://github.com/dustin-longenecker did the opening Matrix-style animation
+* https://github.com/Bombinos did the logo animation (it will more than likely become the background of the main page)
+* https://github.com/topalt2 did the main page html
+* https://github.com/double0dizzle did the api call implementation
+* https://github.com/RKaseman did the orm and databse